Myanmar Holds Minute Of Silence For More Than 2,000 Quake Dead - UrduPoint

 The moment of remembrance is part of a week of national mourning declared by the ruling junta, with flags to fly at half-mast on official buildings until April 6 "in sympathy for the loss of life and damages".

-The junta said Monday that 2,056 people have been confirmed dead, with more than 3,900 injured and 270 missing.
+The junta said Monday that more than 2,000 people have been confirmed dead, with more than 3,900 injured and 270 missing.
 At least 20 people died in neighbouring Thailand.

 More than 1,000 foreign rescuers have flown in to help and Myanmar state media reported that nearly 650 people have been pulled alive from ruined buildings around the country.